Keen Targhee II Review

 Durability

 The Targhee II has a positive reputation throughout the world of hiking, but this does not stem from its durability.
-The midsole is exposed, and at the end of our testing period, had several nicks and bites.
-There were also a handful of loose strings sprouting from the leather upper at the end of the testing period, which does not provide an argument for quality stitching.
+At the end of our testing period, the midsole was exposed and had several nicks and bites.
+A handful of loose strings sprouted from the leather upper at the end of the testing period, which does not provide an argument for quality stitching.
 Many user reviews of this product report delamination of the sole as the number one issue with this model.
 After our testing period, we did notice the midsole separating from the leather upper in a few places, although tiny at this point.
 In the future, we imagine the separation continuing.

-There are redeeming qualities of this model, however.
+There are redeeming qualities of this model.
 We love the protection of the toe box on this model, which surpasses all other models in robustness.
 The upper also consists mostly of leather, which has withstood the test of time in countless hiking shoe models as quality material.